Parliamentary.ai

 Description

-The Social Care Portability Bill mandates that local authorities cooperate to ensure continuity of care for individuals moving between their areas.
+This Bill mandates that local authorities cooperate to ensure continuity of care for individuals moving between areas.

-• First Authority's Continued Funding Duty: Must continue funding the individual's care until the new care package is in place by the second authority, and is entitled to reimbursement from the second authority.
+• Continued Funding: The first authority continues funding the existing care package until the new one is in place, with reimbursement from the second authority.

-• Cooperation between Authorities: Both authorities must collaborate to ensure a smooth transition, involving the individual and respecting their welfare, dignity, choice and control.
+• Cooperation and Principles: Both authorities must cooperate, prioritizing the individual's well-being, ensuring a smooth transition, and respecting their dignity, choice, and control.

 Government Spending